MathiasBohn/philter-mvp/docs/testing/phase-2-integration-tests.md

 **Steps:**
 1. Log in as admin
 2. View admin inbox
-3. Filter by expedited applications
-4. Sort by age and activity
+3. Sort by age and activity
-5. Open application for review
+4. Open application for review
 6. Review all Phase 2 sections
 7. Verify all data complete and accurate
 8. Check acknowledgements completed